 Never bundle feverish children in heavy blankets or layers of clothing.
 Dress them in lightweight clothing and give them water or other liquids to keep them hydrated.

-Call a doctor in the case of any of the following:
+According to the Mayo Clinic, you should call a doctor in the case of any of the following:

 - Have you had chills just once or have you had repeated episodes of chills?

 - How long did each episode of chills last?

 - Did the chills begin after exposure to an allergen, or did they begin suddenly?

 Your doctor will perform a physical examination and possibly run diagnostic tests to see if a bacterial or viral infection is causing your fever.
 Diagnostic tests may include a:

 Your doctor may prescribe an antibiotic if you’re diagnosed with a bacterial infection, such as strep throat or pneumonia.